MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryVault.md

 ```

 ### -ResourceGroupName
-Specifies the name of the azure_2 resource group from which to retrieve the recovery services object.
+Specifies the name of the Azure resource group from which to retrieve the recovery services object.

 ```yaml
 Type: String